KieranOM/CPP-Assignments/README.md

 ### Task 2

 The above program can compute correct GCD only for positive integers.
 Change the program so that it can compute GCD for arbitrary integers.

+## Assignment 1 (T-Test)

+In statistics, Welch's t-test, or unequal variances t-test, is a two-sample location test which is used to test the hypothesis that two populations have equal means.

+### Task 1

+Write a function that discards outliers from measurements that are `< 0.5 * median` and `> 1.5 * median`.

+### Task 2

+Compute the t-value from the values produced from the function in task 1.